elurex/zfs_backup/README.md

 keep means number of snapshot will be retended.

 Remote destination Pool must have the same structure like the Source Pool

+Create a cron job to run zfs_backup.py on daily basis and you are all set